NextronSystems/asgard-manual/administration/aurora.rst

 Aurora
 ======

+A quick summary of what Aurora is:

-- Aurora is a lightweight endpoint agent that applies Sigma rules and IOCs on local event streams.
+- lightweight endpoint agent for Windows
+- applies Sigma rules and IOCs on local event streams
-- It uses Event Tracing for Windows (ETW) to subscribe to certain event channels.
+- uses Event Tracing for Windows (ETW) to subscribe to certain pre-configured event channels
-- It extends the Sigma standard with so-called "response actions" that can get executed after a rule matches
+- extends the Sigma standard with so-called "response actions", which can get executed after a rule matches
-- It supports multiple output channels: the Windows Eventlog, a log file and remote syslog.
+- supports multiple output channels: the Windows Eventlog, a log file and remote syslog.

 Its documentation can be found `here <https://aurora-agent-manual.nextron-systems.com/en/latest/index.html>`_.